-By Bryce Benson, a fourth-grader in San Diego who likes travel, coding and performing on stage
+By Bryce Benson, a tween travel blogger and fourth-grader in San Diego who likes travel, coding and performing on stage

 On our first full day in Iceland, it was my mom’s special day–her birthday!
 To celebrate, we went on a wonderful puffin island tour, which left from the Old Harbor in Reykjavik.
 Check out Mr. Puffin here.